All shows are normally held at Ickenham

 Village Hall, but sadly our next show, the Spring Show on 3rd April 2021, will be held online.
 Please revisit this page at the beginning of March for more information about how you can enter the virtual show.
 Meanwhile, please keep taking photos of everything springing into life in your garden, your houseplants, your handicraft, your floral art, in fact everything that is in the yellow show schedule for 2020, which we are reusing this year.
 You can download the list of classes from the download button below.

-Village Hall.
-We hope the next show will be the Autumn Show 2020 on Saturday
+We hope the next real show will be the Autumn Show 2021 on Saturday 4th September.

 Below are photographs of our Spring and Autumn Shows 2019.

 Despite the very warm February when all the gardens burst into bloom several weeks earlier than usual, there was still an excellent array of daffodils, tulips, spring flowers, pot plants and vegetables on display for the many visitors to our Spring Show that took place at Ickenham village Hall on Saturday 6th April.

 The many people who visited the Show throughout the afternoon were greeted with beautiful blooms alongside some amazing handicrafts and cookery and wine exhibits.
 There was also a photographic competition which boasted some amazing close up shots of flowers and plants, familiar garden creatures as well as some exotic scenes from around the world.The floral art classes we reintroduced last year, are proving to be popular with entrants and visitors alike.
 The theme of 'A Nursey Rhyme' and 'A Night at the Ballet' resulted in very creative and well executed arrangements.

 Our VIP guest Jo Legg our local PCSO from the Metropolitan Police, presented the prizes and the certificates of merit which were awarded as follows: